firedog1024/mkr1000-iotc/readme.md

 done in 0.060 seconds
 CPU reset.
 ```
 The code is now running on the device and should be sending data to IoT Central.
-We can look at the serial port monitor by clicking the Tool menu -> Serial Monitor.
+We can look at the serial port monitor by clicking the Tool menu -> Serial Monitor (you may need to change the baud rate to 115200).
 You should start to see output displayed in the window.
 If you are using a MKR1000 and see the following messages output then there is an issue connecting to the IoT Hub via MQTT due to invalid certificates:

 ```
 ---> mqtt failed, rc=-2
 ```

-We need to update the Wi-Fi firmware on the device to the latest version (19.5.4 for the MKR1000).
-Follow the instructions here https://www.arduino.cc/en/Tutorial/FirmwareUpdater to update the firmware to the latest version.
+To fix this we need to update the Wi-Fi firmware on the device to the latest version (19.5.4 for the MKR1000).
+Follow the instructions here https://www.arduino.cc/en/Tutorial/FirmwareUpdater to update the firmware to the latest version (currently 19.5.4).
 Then start this section from the beginning.

 ### Telemetry:
 If the device is working correctly you should see output like this in the serial monitor that indicates data is successfully being transmitted to Azure IoT Central: